NativeScript/docs-v7/docs/core-concepts/accessing-native-apis-with-javascript.md

 ## IntelliSense and Access to the Native APIs via TypeScript

-To have access and Intellisense for the native APIs, you have to add a developer dependency to `tns-platform-declarations`.
+To have access and Intellisense for the native APIs, you have to add a developer dependency to `@nativescript/types`.

 Steps to install and enable

-- `npm install tns-platform-declarations --save-dev`
+- `npm install @nativescript/types --save-dev`

- > **Note:** Always install the plugin as a `devDependency` (`npm i tns-platform-declarations --save-dev` flag) to avoid bringing the enormously big declaration files in the output built file.
+ > **Note:** Always install the plugin as a `devDependency` (`npm i @nativescript/types --save-dev` flag) to avoid bringing the enormously big declaration files in the output built file.

 Create `reference.d.ts` in the root project directory and add the following:
 ```
-/// <reference path="node_modules/tns-platform-declarations/android.d.ts" />
-/// <reference path="node_modules/tns-platform-declarations/ios.d.ts" />
+/// <reference path="node_modules/@nativescript/types/index.d.ts" />
 ```

  By default, the file `android.d.ts` comes with typings generated for API level 17.
 As an Android developer, you might need access to a specific class, method, or property introduced in a newer API level.
-The `tns-platform-declarations` plugin comes with generated typings for all API levels from 17 to 27 including the related typings from the respective support library.
+The `@nativescript/types` plugin comes with generated typings for all API levels from 17 to 27 including the related typings from the respective support library.
 To use typings for a specific Android level replace the reference to the default declaration file with the preferred one.
 The files for each API level comes postfixed with a dash followed by the number of the API level (e.g. for API 21 the file is named `android-21.d.ts`).

 For example, let's assume you are developing an application for API 21+ and you need typings generated for that API level:
  ```
- /// <reference path="node_modules/tns-platform-declarations/android-21.d.ts" />
+ /// <reference path="node_modules/@nativescript/types-android/lib/android-21.d.ts" />
  ```

  > **Note:** Proceed with caution when using functionalities introduced in newer API level.
 If you attempt